 To guide our various business units in sustainable underwriting, we have developed guidelines that encompass, for example:

-- excluding reinsurance coverage that would encourage the development of new thermal coal mines or lignite mines/plants
+- Excluding insurance and facultative reinsurance in respect of new thermal coal or lignite mines

 - excluding the tobacco industry on both the asset and the liabilities side

-- aligning with the UNESCO, the Principles for Sustainable Investment and the World Wildlife Fund on the World Heritage Sites initiative.
+- aligning with the UNESCO, Principles for Sustainable Insurance and World Wildlife Fund initiative to protect World Heritage Sites

 The guidelines also address the management of activities presenting ethical issues in the areas of health (e.g. opioids, animal testing), the environment (e.g. palm oil, dam construction) and human rights (e.g. forced labor).

 As illustrated by the orientations set out in our "Quantum Leap" strategic plan, exclusion is not the only way in which SCOR takes action on social and environmental issues:

 In the field of P&C reinsurance, we capitalize on our expertise in analysis, modeling and risk transfer to support climate change mitigation, adaptation and the energy transition.